Table of Contents

 Use These Tips to Gain the Greatest Visibility and Avoid Suspension on Google

 With Google handling more than two trillion searches a year, and nearly half of those having local intent, it’s safe to say that having a local presence for your business is huge.
-And that all starts with a Google My Business listing.
-Google My Business, referred to as “GMB,” is a free, simple service provided by Google that gives you the ability to claim your business on Google Maps, and update it with your correct information, including your business hours, phone number, and website.
+And that all starts with a Google Business Profile.
+Google Business Profile, referred to as “GBP,” is a free, simple service provided by Google that gives you the ability to claim your business on Google Maps, and update it with your correct information, including your business hours, phone number, and website.
 By claiming and optimizing your listing correctly, you have the opportunity to show up in the local pack (map) results when someone is searching for a nearby lawyer or law firm.
 Your information will also appear on the right side of the page in the knowledge panel when someone does a branded search.
 However, there are best practices to follow, as over-optimization can actually hurt your listing.
 In what follows, we’ll discuss nine common mistakes that almost every business owner makes on their listing and how to correct them.

 If you take nothing else away from this, just remember that you should always optimize for your customers —not to manipulate rankings.